IBM/operator-sample-go/scripts/README.md

 6. It ensures based on templates that the manual configuration for the `operator-application` and `operator-database` are right configured to be ready for OLM usage

-7. Resets the podman vm if needed
+7. Resets the podman vm if needed.

+8. It creates `role.yaml`, `role-binding.yaml`, `clusterserviceversion.yaml` and sample custom resources for the given operators, based on templates.

 ### 3. Types of scripts